Palmer Raids: Raids and arrests in January 1920

-As Attorney General Palmer struggled with exhaustion and devoted all his energies to the United Mine Workers coal strike in November and December 1919, Hoover organized the next raids.
+Inasmuch as Attorney General Palmer struggled with exhaustion and devoted all his energies to the United Mine Workers coal strike in November and December 1919, Hoover organized the next raids.
 He successfully persuaded the Department of Labor to ease its insistence on promptly alerting those arrested of their right to an attorney.
 Instead, Labor issued instructions that its representatives could wait until after the case against the defendant was established, "in order to protect government interests."
 Less openly, Hoover decided to interpret Labor's agreement to act against the Communist Party to include a different organization, the Communist Labor Party.
 Finally, despite the fact that Secretary of Labor William B. Wilson insisted that more than membership in an organization was required for a warrant, Hoover worked with more compliant Labor officials and overwhelmed Labor staff to get the warrants he wanted.
 Justice Department officials, including Palmer and Hoover, later claimed ignorance of such details.

 The Justice Department launched a series of raids on January 2, 1920, with follow up operations over the next few days.
 Smaller raids extended over the next 6 weeks.
-At least 3000 were arrested, and many others were held for various lengths of time.
+At least 3,000 were arrested, and many others were held for various lengths of time.
 The entire enterprise replicated the November action on a larger scale, including arrests and seizures without search warrants, as well as detention in overcrowded and unsanitary holding facilities.
 Hoover later admitted "clear cases of brutality."
 The raids covered more than 30 cities and towns in 23 states, but those west of the Mississippi and south of the Ohio were "publicity gestures" designed to make the effort appear nationwide in scope.
 Because the raids targeted entire organizations, agents arrested everyone found in organization meeting halls, not only arresting non-radical organization members but also visitors who did not belong to a target organization, and sometimes American citizens not eligible for arrest and deportation.